Oct. 18: Crosby earns 500th assist

-Crosby assists on Evgeni Malkin's power-play goal at 13:49 of the second period before getting No. 500 with an assist on Patric Hornqvist's empty-net goal with 1:20 remaining.
+Crosby assists on Evgeni Malkin's power-play goal at 13:49 of the second period before getting No. 500 with an assist on an empty-net goal by Patric Hornqvist with 1:20 remaining.

 Crosby reaches the 500-assist plateau in his 554th NHL game.
 Only five players in League history reach 500 assists in fewer games than Crosby: Wayne Gretzky (352 games), Mario Lemieux (433), Peter Stastny (507), Bobby Orr (522) and Peter Forsberg (551).

 1967: After losing the first two games in their history, the Philadelphia Flyers get their first victory when they defeat the St. Louis Blues 2-1 at St. Louis Arena.
-Doug Favell makes 34 saves and Ed Hoekstra scores the winning goal 12:20 into the third period for the Flyers, who complete their season-opening three-game road trip 1-2-0.
+Doug Favell makes 34 saves and Ed Hoekstra scores the winning goal 12:20 into the third period for the Flyers, who complete their season-opening three-game road trip with one win and two losses.

 1979: Phil Esposito of the New York Rangers scores three goals for the 32nd (and final) hat trick of his NHL career.
 He assists on two other goals for a five-point night in a 6-3 victory against the Vancouver Canucks at Madison Square Garden.
 The 32 hat tricks are an NHL record at the time, and Esposito is still fifth on the all-time list.